- 01Spain's coastal properties yield 4-6% — beating Portugal in several secondary markets

 Where the Yields Are: Valencia, Malaga, Barcelona

-Barcelona's the brand.
-Also the most expensive.
-A decent one-bed in Eixample or Gràcia runs €350K to €450K.
+Barcelona's the brand — also the most expensive.
+A one-bed in Eixample or Gracia runs EUR 350K–450K.
 Cap rates sit in the 3.5–4.2% range.
 The cash flow is there, but you're paying for the name.
-Valencia's the value play. €200K to €280K gets you a solid apartment in Ruzafa or near the beach.
-Yields run 4.8% to 6%.
-That's a full point — sometimes two — above Barcelona.
-Malaga's in between.
-The Costa del Sol premium pushes entry prices up, but STR demand in Marbella and Fuengirola can push gross yields to 5.5%.
-Long-term?
-Closer to 4.2%.
+Valencia is the value play: EUR 200K–280K for a solid apartment in Ruzafa or near the beach, yielding 4.8–6%.
+That's a full point above Barcelona — sometimes two.

 Spain's Golden Visa Under Pressure

-Spain's Golden Visa mirrors Portugal's €500K minimum.
-But here's the twist — it's under political fire.
-The government's been flirting with reform.
-Nothing's passed yet, but the writing's on the wall.
-If you're counting on residency, don't assume the rules stay put.
-Lock in while the door's open.
+Spain's Golden Visa mirrors Portugal's EUR 500K minimum.
+But it's under political fire — the government has been pushing for reform.
+Nothing had passed at recording, but the writing is on the wall.
+If you're counting on residency through real estate, don't assume the rules stay put.

 Tax Situation: IBI, Wealth Tax, and Regional Surprises

-IBI — Spain's property tax — runs 0.4% to 1.1% depending on the municipality.
+IBI — Spain's property tax — runs 0.4–1.1% depending on the municipality.
 Madrid and Barcelona sit on the higher end.
 Valencia and Malaga tend to be friendlier.
-But here's where it gets interesting: wealth tax.
-Some autonomous communities — Catalonia, Madrid (with exceptions), Andalusia — levy a wealth tax on worldwide assets above €700K or so.
-If you're sitting on a big stateside portfolio and adding Spanish real estate, your LTV doesn't matter.
+The wrinkle: wealth tax.
+Some autonomous communities — Catalonia, parts of Andalusia — levy a wealth tax on worldwide assets above roughly EUR 700K.
+If you hold a large US portfolio and add Spanish real estate, your LTV doesn't matter.
 The tax man looks at net worth.
 Run the numbers before you buy.

 Spain vs. Portugal: The Verdict